oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/change.mgmt.devcs.md

 ![](images/dcs/change.20.png)

-Once the job is done change the tab to Deploy and you can see that a new deployment has been started too.
+Once the job is done change to the tab to Deploy and you can see that a new deployment has been started too.
 If you remember the Deployment was configured to redeploy every time when a new successful build artifact is ready.

 ![](images/dcs/change.21.png)

-After the deployment to the Application Container Cloud Service a new entry appears on the righ side about the result.
+After the successful deployment to the Application Container Cloud Service a new entry appears on the righ side about the result.
 Hopefully it shows the Deployment Succeeded.
 To access to the application click on the link next to the *Deploy to ACCS*.

 ![](images/dcs/change.22.png)